denysat25/Sistem-Administrasi-Server/UTS/Jawaban-UTS.md

   ![2](Assets/Instalasi-windows-server-2022/partisi-location.png)

-  waiting for installation, it takes 10 - 30 minutes, get out your snack and relax a bit
+  waiting for installation, it takes 10 - 30 minutes, get out your snack and relax a bit :cake: :beers:

   ![2](Assets/Instalasi-windows-server-2022/installing-oprating-system.png)